Answers to frequent questions about competitive swimming and TSC:

 Tilehurst has many competitive swimmers and provides a multi-stroke training programme.
-However, it does not encourage young swimmers to over train.
-It is proven with less pressure swimmers stay motivated and continue the sport into teenage years and through to university.
-Tilehurst excelled at the County Championships this year achieving an incredible number of medals (including several golds) in age groups ranging from 11 to 18+ years old.
-Presently we also have a number swimmers who have achieved National qualification.
+However, it does not encourage young swimmers to overtrain.
+It is proven that with less pressure swimmers stay motivated and continue the sport into teenage years and through to university.
+Tilehurst enters several swimmers into the County Championships each year in age groups ranging from 11 to 18+ years old.
+Presently we also have a number swimmers who compete at Regional and National levels.

 7. Who runs the club?

 The club is run by a committee of parent volunteers.
 There is a huge amount of administration within any club, and our volunteers work tirelessly.
-The coaching is headed by the club's founder, Simon Cowen.
-All coaches are paid by the club for their work.
+The coaching team is managed by our Head Coach.

 8. I have little experience of competitive swimming but would like to support my child.
 How can I do that?